cascadiajs/2013.cascadiajs.com/README.md

 * The speaker cannot count on Q&A to fill time
 * The speaker cannot use the audience to surface interesting questions
 * Attendees can't hijack Q&A
-* It encourages the speakers to interact with the attendees
+* It encourages the speakers to interact with the attendees during the social events

 CascadiaJS is a small, intimate conference.
 Part of being a speaker at CascadiaJS is being willing (and excited!) to hangout with your fellow developers and answer questions that they might have about your talk.